jimmy-vo/SenseIMU/README.md

 # SenseIMU
-Control a mouse by human gesture via Bluetooth - A demonstration of Extended Kalman Filter and other different optimization and estimation approaches.
+Control a mouse by human gesture via Bluetooth - A demonstration of Kalman Filter and other different optimization and estimation approaches.

 ## Input
 * Accelerometer raw data